The Futurological Congress: Plot summary

 Tichy realizes his only course of action and tackles Symington, pushing them both out of the window.
 They plummet to the earth, but instead of colliding with the frozen ground, Tichy splashes into the black, stinking waters of the sewer beneath the Costa Rica Hilton, revealing that his suspicions were right all along: the whole future world he experienced was an illusion.
 He realizes that it is now the second day of the Eighth World Futurological Congress.

 Cultural influence

 Director Andrzej Wajda wished to adapt the novel into a film, but failed to obtain funding for his project.

 Ari Folman's film The Congress is partially based on the novel Futurological Congress.
 Like Ijon Tichy, the female protagonist is split between delusional and real mental states.
+The film follows the same general narrative thread but focuses on the struggles of an actress with future technology.

 The title of the book was used for one episode of the German TV show Ijon Tichy: Raumpilot, which itself was rather based on the story "The Eighth Voyage" from Lem's The Star Diaries.